samora/validictorian/README.md

 npm install validictorian
 ```

-Just pass in the object to be validated (eg. request body) and validation rules.
+Just pass in an object to be validated (eg. request body) and validation rules.

 __NOTE__: Fields in object to be validated cannot be nested.